 Whole Life insurance – this is the most common type of permanent insurance.
 Burial insurance or final expense insurance falls under this category.
-Premiums are fixed and will remain the same, it is guaranteed not to increase for the duration of the policy.
+Premiums are fixed and will remain the same, it is guaranteed not to increase your whole life.

 The death benefit will not decrease for any reason.
-There is cash value build up, and participating whole life policies pay out dividends.
-You may use the dividends to pay premiums, receive them as cash or leave them to accumulate interest.
+There is cash value build-up, and participating whole life insurance gives dividends.
+You have the option to use the dividends to pay premiums, leave them to accumulate interest or receive them as cash.

-Universal Life – unlike whole life insurance where you pay fixed premiums, Universal life offers greater flexibility.
-Premiums can be adjusted, and this gives you the option to pay higher premiums when you have extra cash or make lower premiums when money is tight.
+Universal Life – is different from whole life insurance where the premium is fixed.
+Universal life has greater flexibility.
+Premiums can be adjusted, you can pay a higher premium if you’ve got the money or make lower premiums when your budget is tight.

-You can also increase your death benefit and pay your monthly premiums once you accumulate sufficient cash value in your policy.
+You can also increase your death benefit and pay your monthly premiums once you have enough cash value in your policy.